masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 *Monitors milestone completion rates and multi-sourcing percentages to gauge pre-production launch readiness.*
 ![SQL Output 5](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/42ee390ea0030180f6035737d477c3961069ca26/SqlOutput5.png)

 **The question it answers:** Are our new product launches on track and de-risked?
 It tracks milestone completion and sourcing diversity across programs.

-This tells the program manager which NPIs need more sourcing diversity before they reach mass production.
+**My recommendation:** Hold launch readiness reviews before product launch, assign owners to incomplete milestones, and require mitigation plans for single-source or low-diversity parts.
+If sourcing diversity is weak, leadership should evaluate second-source qualification before launch risk becomes production risk.

+Across all five, the theme is the same: concentrate effort on the vital few, the highest-value exposures, most concentrated suppliers, worst variance, for the most risk reduction per unit of effort.

 ##  Tools & Techniques
 **SQL** (CTEs, window functions, conditional aggregation, multi-table joins) · **Power BI**